 - Massachusetts Supreme Judicial Court

-The Pro Bono Committee (https://www.mass.gov/service-details/standing-committee-on-pro-bono-legal-services), created in 1999, works to support and promote volunteer legal work to help people of limited means who need legal representation.
-The Committee presents the annual Adams Pro Bono Publico Awards to honor extraordinary work in improving or delivering legal services to the poor and disadvantaged; administers the Pro Bono Honor Roll; visits law schools and bar associations to promote pro bono legal work; and considers rule changes and other initiatives to facilitate pro bono practice by attorneys.
+The Supreme Judicial Court Standing Committee on Pro Bono Legal Services works to support and promote volunteer legal work to assist people of limited means who need legal representation.
+The Committee presents the annual Adams Pro Bono Publico Awards to honor Massachusetts lawyers, law students, law firms, and legal organizations that have demonstrated an outstanding commitment to providing pro bono services for the benefit of individuals of limited means.
+The Committee also administers the Pro Bono Honor Roll; engages with law schools, bar associations, and other community organizations to promote pro bono legal work; and considers rule changes and other initiatives to facilitate pro bono practice by attorneys and law students.

-Applicants should submit a résumé and a letter describing their experience and interest in serving on the Pro Bono Committee by August 3, 2018 to Chip Phinney, Deputy Legal Counsel, Supreme Judicial Court, John Adams Courthouse, One Pemberton Square, Boston, MA 02108, either by mail or by email to Chip.Phinney@jud.state.ma.us.
+Applicants should submit a résumé and a letter describing their experience and interest in serving on the Committee by July 31, 2021 to Chip Phinney, Deputy Legal Counsel, Supreme Judicial Court, John Adams Courthouse, One Pemberton Square, Boston, MA 02108, preferably by email to Chip.Phinney@jud.state.ma.us, or by mail.